 - To the best of our knowledge, this is the first work to focus on reducing the labeling workload for KPI anomaly detection by algorithms.
 Our proposed framework Label-Less including an unsupervised anomaly detection component and an anomaly similarity search component, is a general one to tackle labeling overhead reduction problem.
 Besides, the feedback from deployment in practice shows that Label-Less reduces more than 90% labeling time for operators. - This paper is the first one that applies Isolation Forest [16] to unsupervised KPI anomaly detection, with features given by time series prediction models.
 Experiments have showed the unsupervised anomaly detection approach adopted in Label-Less has better performance and lower computation complexity compared with other alternatives, e.g., One-Class SVM [17] and Local outlier factor [18]. - This is the first attempt to define and study the new problem: search anomalies similar to a given anomaly template from a set of candidate anomalies.
 Through experiments on various KPIs, the average best F-score can reach about 0.95.
-Besides, in order to reduce the response time required by labeling's interactive nature, we adopt various existing techniques including constrained DTW [19], lower bound [19], [20], and early stopping [21] to speed up Dynamic Time Warping (DTW) [22] for rapid anomaly similarity search.
+Besides, in order to reduce the response time required by labeling's interactive nature, we adopt the accelerated Dynamic Time Warping (DTW) techniques in UCR Suite [19] for rapid anomaly similarity search.
 The response time for one KPI is under 0.5 second.
 In addition to reducing labeling workload, the problem has other practical applications, as discussed in §VII.